-"Regulatory Exclusion"
+A. "Regulatory Exclusion"

-As the S&L crisis ballooned, insurance carriers began including "regulatory exclusions" in their policies to avoid the crushing effect of all the claims against bank directors, officers and lawyers.
-These provisions were written to preclude any government agency from recovering losses under the policy, even if other claimants could have recovered under the policy.
-Before FIRREA was enacted, agencies were generally successful in defeating these provisions.
-After its enactment, however, courts largely upheld the exclusion, the following on Congress's failure to express a
+As the S&L crisis ballooned, insurance carriers began including "regulatory exclusions" in their policies to avoid the crushing effect of all the claims against bank directors, officers, and lawyers.
+These provisions were written to preclude any government agency from recovering losses under the policy, even if other claimants could have recovered under the policy.121 Before FIRREA was enacted, agencies were generally successful in defeating these provisions.122 After its enactment, however, courts largely upheld the exclusion,123 often relying on Congress's failure to express a view on the issue as evidence that it did not believe these exclusions were contrary to public policy.124